Akram-Hassan/MvvmCross-Wpf-Starter/README.md

 # MvvmCross-Wpf-Starter
-WPF starter application for the MvvmCross framework, The code include simple examples of the following framework features:
+WPF starter project template for the MvvmCross framework, The source code include simple examples of the following framework features:
   * Views and ViewModels.
   * IoC dependency registration and retrieval.
   * Navigation between ViewModels using MvvmCross commands.